wwmoraes/alertmanager-telegram-bot/README.md

 The bot itself is very straightforward, and does most of the actions using inline keyboards.
 You can enroll yourself to receive the AM alerts using `/start` 😄

+### Slash commands

+The alertmanager middleware uses no slash commands, and instead automatically registers the given user IDs to receive notifications.

+If using the full bot from this repository, then you can use:

+- `/start` - registers yourself to receive the alerts
+- `/help` - well, halp 😂

+It also responds to `hi` and stickers as a "health check".